saadat-ali-awan/saadat-ali-awan/README.md

 ## I'm a Developer!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!]!
+- 🔭 I just launched my first course:
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects